henrybourne/henrybourne.github.io/_portfolio/lawo-home-apps.markdown

 And of course, HOME was built with all of this in mind.
 The first version of HOME, launched a few years earlier, had all the necessary UI and workflow hooks in place so that when HOME apps launched, they dropped perfectly into place.

-Go to [lawo.com/products/home-solution-apps/](https://lawo.com/products/home-solution-apps/) to learn more, or watch the launch video below.
+Go to [lawo.com/products/home-solution-apps/](https://lawo.com/products/home-solution-apps/) to learn more, or watch the launch or product videos below.

+<div class="post-video"><iframe src="https://www.youtube.com/embed/aBsiTtQnw6c?si=-wO6zG2FAGEft_O7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

 <div class="post-video"><iframe src="https://www.youtube.com/embed/h1Wt06QrBSg?si=gjmhmoXPJYWDbE8Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>